JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

        }
    ```

+Leave the `Context` blank.

 The request is ready to be sent.
-To send the request to the Cedarling,
-click on `Cedarling Authz Request`
+Click `Cedarling Authz Request` to send the
+request to the embedded Cedarling.
+After evaluation of the authorization
+request, the Cedarling will respond with a JSON payload.
+Similar to what is
+shown below.

 ```JSON title="Sample Response"
     {